Serials Holdings List

 Support of the GABA Charitable Trust

-The trustees and curators of LAGANZ would like to acknowledge the support of the GABA Charitable Trust (Auckland) which funded the project to publish the Serials List on this website.
+The trustees and curators of LAGANZ would like to acknowledge the support of the GABA Charitable Trust (Auckland) (now called The Rainbow New Zealand Charitable Trust) which funded the project to publish the Serials List on this website.

 Last updated: 16/10/07